Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-How to Train Your Pitbull Puppy Basic Manners
+How to Train Your Pit Bull Puppy Basic Manners

 A puppy can easily be taught to sit on command.
-Start in an area with few distractions using a treat as lure.
-Place the treat over your dog's nose causing it to point upwards.
-If you move the treat backwards over the puppy's head, his hunches should automatically lower causing him to sit.
-The moment the rear touches the floor, praise and give the treat.
+Start in an area with few distractions, using a treat as a lure.
+Place the treat over your dog's nose, causing it to point upwards.
+If you move the treat backward over the puppy's head, his hunched should automatically lower, causing him to sit.
+The moment his rear touches the floor, praise him and give the treat.

-In order to lay down, the dog must know already the sit command.
-Command him to sit and face him holding a treat.
-Bring the treat to the puppy's nose and then down in a straight vertical line ending up between the pup's legs and then pull it out horizontally as if making an imaginary letter ''L''.
-The puppy should follow the treat and lie down.
+In order to lie down, the dog must know already the sit command.
+Command him to sit and face him, holding a treat.
+Bring the treat to the puppy's nose and then down in a straight vertical line ending up between the pup's legs, and then pull it out horizontally as if making an imaginary letter ''L." The puppy should follow the treat and lie down.

-The recall command is one of the most important commands your Pitbull puppy should know, and it can turn out being a life saver.
-Start from a quiet area of your home such as a hallway.
+The recall command is one of the most important commands your pit bull puppy should know, and it can be a lifesaver.
+Start from a quiet area of your home, such as a hallway.
 Your helper holds your puppy.
-With a treat in your hand, lure your puppy, and then walk backwards toward the opposite end of the hallway while calling your pup's name.
+With a treat in your hand, lure your puppy and then walk backward toward the opposite end of the hallway while calling your pup's name.
 Tell your helper to let the puppy go as soon as he shows the desire to come to you.
 Praise and give the treat as soon as your dog arrives.

 The watch me command is very important.
-It helps your pitbull puppy stay focused on you even if for a brief time.
-Start by holding a treat at eye level and saying ''watch me''.
+It helps your pit bull puppy stay focused on you even if for a brief time.
+Start by holding a treat at eye level and saying ''watch me.''
 When your puppy makes eye contact, praise and give the treat.
 Increase the time you keep the treat at eye level so your puppy looks at you for longer and longer periods of time.

-Loose leash walking is very important, and it is works best if taught in an obedience class setting so your puppy learns how to behave on the leash despite strong distractions such as other dogs and people.
-You can teach some basics of loose leash walking by walking your puppy in a quiet area and stopping when your puppy is walking in front of you causing the leash to tighten.
-Use a treat to position your puppy back to next to you and repeat this exercise over and over.
+Loose leash walking is very important, and it works best if taught in an obedience class setting so your puppy learns how to behave on the leash despite strong distractions such as other dogs and people.
+You can teach some basics of loose leash walking by walking your puppy in a quiet area and stopping when your puppy is walking in front of you, causing the leash to tighten.
+Use a treat to reposition your puppy next to you and repeat this exercise over and over.

 Stay is another important command to teach, but it requires some attention, so it may be difficult to introduce to a very young puppy.
-Older puppies may be taught ''stay'', simple tell your pup to sit or lay down next to you and with the palm of your hand open pronounce the word ''stay''.
+Older puppies may be taught ''stay''— simply tell your pup to sit or lie down next to you and with the palm of your hand open and pronounce the word ''stay."
 Take a step forward and place yourself in front of the dog with the palm of your hand still open.
 Return to your initial place next to your dog, praise your dog for staying, and give the treat.